sole/pastelito/README.md

 # pastelito

-## megafast
+> Quickstarting an Ubuntu system, in cloud slices etc

-Log into the account using the root account, or in Ubuntu desktop or with normal (sudoer) user
+Log into the freshly installed machine using the root account, or in Ubuntu desktop or with normal (sudoer) user

 ```bash
 sudo su -